cn0047/stash/ed/go/README.md

 (string literals always contain UTF-8 text as long as they have no byte-level escapes).

 **map**

+`Key` may be any type that is comparable and `Value` may be any type at all.

 `make(map[int]int, 100)`
 the initial capacity does not bound its size, it's only a hint.